Register for our webinar with Meric Bloch to learn how to handle and prevent retaliation claims after workplace incidents.

 Include COI scenarios that are specific to your industry so employees don't have to wonder what to do in any ethically confusing situation.

-2. Gifts and Entertainment
+2. Guidelines for Gifts and Entertainment in a Company Ethics Policy

 Do gifts and entertainment play a large part in your business?
 Then they need their own section in your company's ethics policy.